vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 In addition to the pair of footprints, it contains the Vais.ṇava symbols of the conch (śaṅkha) and club (gadā).
 From this we conclude with certainty that we are concerned with an icon representing the footprints of Vis.ṇu (Vis.ṇupada).

 An investigation into the early evidence of Vis.ṇupada shrines has established that such shrines were preferably situated on hill- or mountaintops.
-And this makes sense, since it may have its origin in the idea that the three cosmic strides of Vis.ṇu Trivikrama were taken along the axis mundi, represented either by the primordial hill of Vedic cosmogony or by the sacrificial post or y¯upa in Vedic ritual.
+And this makes sense, since it may have its origin in the idea that the three cosmic strides of Vis.ṇu Trivikrama were taken along the axis mundi, represented either by the primordial hill of Vedic cosmogony or by the sacrificial post or yūpa in Vedic ritual.
 To this effect the Dutch scholar F.B.J Kuiper has observed:

 From a purely mythological point of